 The panoramic view of Tong Sai

-Another thing that is worth doing in Phi Phi is walking all the way up to the hill where you can have a beautiful panoramic view of the entire bay.
-Avoid the hottest hours of the day though.
+Another thing worth doing in Phi Phi is walking up the hill to have a beautiful panoramic view of the entire bay.
+Avoid the hottest hours of the day, though.

-Phi Phi Phi left me with conflicting feelings.
-It’s a real paradise unfortunately ruined by mass tourism.
-We have to keep in mind though that we are all responsible, including me, if we go there.
-Phi Phi reminded me very much of The Philippines although Thailand is a real tourism machine and therefore much more exploited.
+Phi Phi left me with conflicting feelings.
+Unfortunately, it’s a real paradise ruined by mass tourism.
+We must remember that we are all responsible if we go there.
+Phi Phi reminded me of the Philippines, although Thailand is a real tourism machine and, therefore, much more exploited.

-I think that at least once in a lifetime it’s worth visiting Phi Phi, keeping in mind what you’ll find there though.
-Having said that, Thailand is still a wonderful country where you can eat very well, there are fantastic beaches and the prices are very affordable.
+I think it’s worth visiting Phi Phi at least once in a lifetime, but keep in mind what you’ll find there.
+Having said that, Thailand is still a wonderful country where you can eat very well, there are fantastic beaches, and the prices are very affordable.

-Here you can read my travel guide about swimming with the Whale Sharks in The Philippines.
+You can read my travel guide about swimming with Whale Sharks in the Philippines here.
 Here are more pictures I took in Krabi.
 If you want to visit Bangkok, don’t miss Ayutthaya.
 You can read more info here.

 I’m staying on the north end of phi phi in a couple of months.
 Did you go all the way to tong sai to hire a long tail?
 Or were you able to find them in the Laem Tong beach pier?